andrArs/Volunteer-Hub/README.md

 **Volunteer Hub**

 A modern native Android app that connects volunteers with community events.
 It focuses on real-time location services to help users find opportunities nearby.

 **Key Features**

-**Location & GPS**: Automatically calculates the distance to events (e.g., "2.5 km away") and uses a smart geocoding system for accurate address selection.
+**Location & GPS**: Automatically calculates the distance to events and uses a smart geocoding system for accurate address selection.

 **Advanced Filtering**: Filter events by category, distance, and search text simultaneously.